bhargavkuchipudi0/vue-weather-app/README.md

 # Weather APP | 🌡 ☁ | Vue.js

 Thank you for checking out this repo.
 I have started this project to learn Vue.js.
-I am using some third part free weather API's in this project.
+I am using some third pary weather API's in this project.
 I also wanted to do this project with out asking for any location permissions.
 In order to achieve I used a 3rd party API which gives my geolocation like lat, lon, city, Region etc.,